 Social prescribing has a growing evidence base to show its value; patients report better outcomes while health care professionals feel they can offer patients more in order to reach the best outcome.

 Across Newcastle and Gateshead a range of different social prescription models are available via your GP.
 These include Ways to Wellness in West Newcastle which can offer a tailor made service to individuals and Primary Care Navigators who can signpost and support patients to access voluntary and community sector services.
-Age UK Newcastle also have an Advice and Support Worker who helps with support planning.

 For further information on social prescribing speak to your General Practice.